coderefinery/documentation/_episodes/01-wishlist.md

 ---
 layout: episode
-title: "Specs and requirements"
+title: "Motivation and wishlist"
-teaching: 10
+teaching: 15
 exercises: 0
 questions:
+  - Why is code documentation important?
   - What requirements and specifications can we impose on a good documentation?
 objectives:
   - Arrive at a set of specifications that we can use as checklist for designing and deploying code documentation.